 For this review of a book on Chicago architecture, we take a look at Out of the Loop, a collection of essays from the Vernacular Architecture Forum that explores Chicago’s architectural landscape from the view of our neighborhoods.
-Various scholars put together these essays in tandem with the tours that they offered for their 2015 conference, held this past May here in Chicago.
+Various scholars put together these essays in tandem with the tours that they offered for their 2015 conference.
 So just to let you know, this will be a little bit more of a scholarly post.

 Let’s start out with a definition of “vernacular architecture.”
 People have some different interpretations.
-Historically a lot of the art history and architectural history of scholarship has been the creations or consumptions of those in power, such as mansions, churches, or castles.
-More recently scholarship has turned to also include the lives of everyday people, and that’s what studies of vernacular architecture speak to.
+Historically a lot of the art and architecture history focused on the creations or consumptions of those in power.
+Mansions, churches, castles, or skyscrapers.
+Recently, scholarship has turned to also include the lives of everyday people.
+That’s what studies of vernacular architecture speak to.

 Vernacular buildings can be residential, industrial or agricultural (like barns) and usually they are not designed by any famous architect.
-Some people say that vernacular has to be unique to the materials and conditions of the local environment, like igloos of Canada.
+Some say that vernacular must be unique to the materials and conditions of the local environment.
+Igloos in the Canadian arctic, for example.
 Others would say that vernacular architecture is simply more commonplace, like the mass-produced architecture of a Route 66 gas station.
 Though its design is not necessarily locally sensitive, it reflects culture.

 So I got pretty excited about this book as it comes close to our approach to architecture on our interior architectural walking tours or bus tours of Chicago neighborhoods.
 I like to point out the extraordinary qualities of ordinary buildings, like why houses look sunken below street level in certain areas of town.
 On our new “Big Shoulders Historic Bar and Food Bus Tour” I point out how the multiple diagonal streets of Bridgeport defy the grid because they were built before the layout of the city, and these streets were designed perpendicular to the river, which had been the focal point of the street layout.
 I was excited to the conference and this book as providing me with rich new fodder for my stories of Chicago history as a tour guide.